Compiling Storm from Source

 Then, for each submodule that you don't wish to download, execute the following command.
 The example

-below removes both the cairo
+below removes both the cairo and the skia submodules:

 git config --remove-section submodule.Linux/cairo git config --remove-section submodule.Linux/skia